XanBelOr/Minecraft-Simple-Custom-Heal/README.md

 # How to use
 It's really simple!
-1. Make sure somewhere in your datapack's load function, you call `custom_healing:load` so the scores can be initialized
+1. Make sure somewhere in your datapack's load function, you call `custom_heal:load` so the scores can be initialized
 2. Set a player's `c.heal` score to your desired heal amount (scaled by 10,000, so 10,000 = 1 HP healed.)
 3. Call `custom_heal:apply_heal` as the player being healed And that's it!
 The player will be healed by your specified amount.